 “Thoughtful and passionate songwriting” Scotland on Sunday

-“great voice the man’s got, very mellow…loving that…” Shaun Keaveny, BBC Radio 6
+“great voice the man’s got, very mellow…loving that…” Shaun Keaveny, BBC 6 Music

 An acoustic album, Last Touch, was released in late 2012.
-This album was Kay’s most stripped-back to date, featuring 12 tracks which showcase his vocals, guitar & piano, and hint at some of his traditional folk influences.
+This stripped-back collection features 12 tracks which showcase Kay’s vocals, guitar & piano, and hint at some of his traditional folk influences.
 Lead track, All That We’ve Lost – a duet with Joanna McQuillan – received considerable airplay and critical acclaim.
 The tour Douglas played in support of that album included a guest slot for Grammy Award winner and former Men At Work frontman, Colin Hay.

 Douglas returned to the studio in 2014 to work on Lift, which like its predecessors gained airplay on BBC Radio.
 Perhaps his most eclectic work to that point, the upbeat, rootsy stomp of opening track Casablanca Face introduced a collection which veers from contemporary folk ballads to slide blues, from piano ballads to melodic guitar rock.
 The album’s release was followed by a UK tour during the middle part of 2015.

 2017 saw a flurry of studio activity, the fruits of which arrived in December with the release of the Winterland EP (and accompanying video) and then in February 2018 with Kay’s 5th album, Volcanoes.
 This album showed him exploring different sounds in the studio, and revelling in the ability to deliver his songs with the additional harmonic textures which can’t be easily replicated during solo live shows.